According to recent research, fairy tales may actually date back 6,000 years to the Bronze Age!

-On the board or on chart paper, brainstorm as a class the elements of a fairy tale.
+Brainstorm as a class the elements of a fairy tale.
 For example:

 Invite students to either re-write an existing fairy tale bringing it into today’s world, or write a short modern-day fairy tale that would reflect today’s values, interests, and beliefs.